xen-project/xen/docs/guest-guide/x86/hypercall-abi.rst

 .. rubric:: Footnotes

-..
-[1] For HVM guests, ``HVMOP_guest_request_vm_event`` may be configured to
-       be usable from userspace, but this behaviour is not default.
+.. [#kern] For HVM guests, ``HVMOP_guest_request_vm_event`` may be configured to be usable from userspace, but this behaviour is not default.

-..
-[2] While it is possible to use compatibility mode segments in a 64bit
-       kernel, hypercalls issues from such a mode will be interpreted with the 32bit ABI.
+.. [#mode] While it is possible to use compatibility mode segments in a 64bit kernel, hypercalls issues from such a mode will be interpreted with the 32bit ABI.
 Such a setup is not expected in production scenarios.

-..
-[3] ``HYPERCALL_iret`` is special.
-It is only implemented for PV guests
-       and takes all its parameters on the stack.
+.. [#iret] ``HYPERCALL_iret`` is special.
+It is only implemented for PV guests and takes all its parameters on the stack.
 This stub should be ``jmp``'d to, rather than ``call``'d.
 HVM guests have this stub implemented as ``ud2a`` to prevent accidental use.